the difference between accounts payable and accounts receivable

 The Key Differences and Importance of Managing Both

 To ensure smooth financial operations, businesses must implement best practices in managing both accounts payable and accounts receivable.
-These strategic moves include employing automated accounting systems to streamline processes while also capably maintaining accuracy and transparency in financial reporting.
+These strategic moves include employing automated data extraction from invoices and purchase orders to streamline processes while also capably maintaining accuracy and transparency in financial reporting.

-Fintelite OCR, utilizing trained machine learning technology, allows you to convert and extract documents or images into computer-processable data.
+Fintelite AI-Powered OCR, utilizing trained machine learning technology, allows you to convert and extract documents or images into computer-processable data.
 Inputting data from various types of transaction proofs, such as receipts, invoices, purchase orders, and e-statements is now easier.
 OCR by Fintelite, which runs at 10x level speed and >90% accuracy rate, is a reliable tool to supercharge the way your financial team works, increase effectiveness, and allow your company to expand more opportunities.
 We offer a free consultation session to discuss and discover our customized solutions that suit your needs.
-Contact us and schedule an online free consultation now.

 Conclusion